 Photo by Chrissie Sternschnuppe@Flickr.
 CC BY-SA.

-The graffiti in Dead Chicken Alley is ever-evolving, making it a spot you’ll want to revisit time and time again.
+Not to mention, the passage is adorned with an array of ever changing street art and stickers, making it a spot you’ll want to revisit time and time again.

 Where: